spack/spack-tutorial/tutorial_environments.rst

-Since we created the environment from our ``spack.lock`` file, not only do we get the same root specs, all of the packages are also installed in the environment as we can see from calling ``spack find`` **after** activating the environment:
+Since we created the environment from our ``spack.lock`` file, not only do we get the same root specs, all of the packages are installed in the environment as we can see from calling ``spack find`` **after** activating the environment:

 .. literalinclude:: outputs/environments/find-env-concrete-1.out